-Cat overpopulation can be reduced, and we can do it with your help!
+Cat overpopulation can be reduced with your help!

 Successfully Bring Your Outdoor Cat Inside

 We understand that people feel very strongly about letting their cats roam freely or keeping them indoors.
 The decision comes from a place of love and wanting what is best for the cat.
 Those who let their cats roam freely want to enrich their cats’ lives and allow them to just be cats.
 Those who keep them indoors are concerned about many perils including diseases, parasites, cars, poisoning, the Portland area’s healthy population of coyotes, and simply getting lost.

 Lost cat signs are common sites throughout our city, and with each one comes a sense of loss that can be prevented.
 If this happened to you, you already may be thinking about keeping your next cat closer to home.

 You may also have attended one of our Catio Tours, or been following recent reports detailing domestic cats' devastating impact on urban wildlife, and have been inspired to try giving your cat a new indoor lease on life.

 If you have ever wondered how you might transition your cat to living indoors, here’s some inspiration and suggestions for making Kitty the happiest housecat on the block.